stormalf/chibicc/README.md

 ./chibicc -h

     chibicc is a C compiler based on chibicc created by Rui Ueyama.
         See original project https://github.com/rui314/chibicc for more information this chibicc contains only some differences for now like new parameters chibicc usage :
         --help or -h print the help
-    --version or -v print the version of chibicc
-    -cc1 run the cc1 function needs -cc1-input (-cc1-output optional) parameter
-    -fuse-ld to specify other linker than ld used by default -x Specify the language of the following input files.
+        --version or -v print the version of chibicc -cc1 run the cc1 function needs -cc1-input (-cc1-output optional) parameter -fuse-ld to specify other linker than ld used by default -x Specify the language of the following input files.
             Permissible languages include: c assembler none
             'none' means revert to the default behavior of guessing the language based on the file's extension.
         -S generate assembly file
         -o path to output executable if omitted a.out generated -c path to source to compile
         -Xlinker <arg> Pass <arg> on to the linker.
         -Wl,<options> Pass comma-separated <options> on to the linker.
         -z <arg> Pass <arg> on to the linker.
         -soname <arg> Pass -soname <arg> on to the linker.
         --version-script <arg> Pass --version-script <arg> to the linker.
         -I<path> Pass path to the include directories -L<path> Pass path to the lib directories -D<macro> define macro example -DM13
         -U<macro> undefine macro example -UM13
-    -s to strip all symbols during linkage phasis
-    -M -MD -MP -MMD -MF <arg> -MT <arg> -MQ <arg> compiler write a list of input files to stdout in a format that "make" command can read.
+        -s to strip all symbols during linkage phasis -M -MD -MP -MMD -MF <arg> -MT <arg> -MQ <arg> compiler write a list of input files to stdout in a format that "make" command can read.
 This feature is used to automate file dependency management
         -fpic or -fPIC Generate position-independent code (PIC) -fno-pic disables the generation of position-independent code with relative address references -pie Create a dynamically linked position independent -fpie Create a dynamically linked position independent -fPIE Create a dynamically linked position independent -fcommon is the default if not specified, it's mainly useful to enable legacy code to link without errors -fno-common specifies that the compiler places uninitialized global variables in the BSS section of the object file.
         -static  pass to the linker to link a program statically -pthread pass to the linker to link with lpthread library -shared pass to the linker to produce a shared object which can then be linked with other objects to form an executable.
         -hashmap-test to test the hashmap function
         -idirafter <dir> apply to lookup for both the #include "file" and #include <file> directives.
         -### to dump all commands executed by chibicc -debug to dump all commands executed by chibicc in a log file in /tmp/chibicc.log -E Stop after the preprocessing stage; do not run the compiler proper.
             The output is in the form of preprocessed source code, which is sent to the standard output.
             Input files that don’t require preprocessing are ignored.
         -rpath <dir> Add a directory to the runtime library search path this parameter is passed to the linker.
             This is used when linking an ELF executable with shared objects.
             All -rpath arguments are concatenated and passed to the runtime linker, which uses them to locate shared objects at runtime.
             The -rpath option is also used when locating shared objects which are needed by shared objects explicitly included in the link.
-    -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package -dM Print macro definitions in -E mode instead of normal output chibicc [ -o <path> ] <file>
+        -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package -dM Print macro definitions in -E mode instead of normal output -print print all tokens in a log file in /tmp/chibicc.log chibicc [ -o <path> ] <file>

 ## compile